Bioconductor/BBS/Doc/BigSur-arm64-notes.md

 No installer image (`.pkg` file) is available at the moment (Jan 23, 2021) so I grabbed the tarball.
 Unlike the installer image, the tarball does NOT contain Tcl/Tk so it's important to install it separetely.
-However,  (see above).

-I created the symlink:
+Unfortunately, the Tcl/tk currently provided by Simon is causing problems (see above) so no Tcl/Tk for now.

+Install with:

+    tar fvxz R-devel.tar.gz -C /

+Create symlink to `R` executable with:

     cd /opt/R/arm64/bin
     ln -s /Library/Frameworks/R.framework/Resources/bin/R

-Tested with:
+Test with:

     which R